Matt Powledge: Coaching career

 In 2010, Powledge began his coaching career as a graduate assistant at Southeastern Louisiana University under head coach Mike Lucas.
 In 2011, Powledge was promoted to tight ends coach.

 In 2012, Powledge was hired by Northwestern State University as their running backs coach.

 In 2013, Powledge joined the University of Kentucky as a graduate assistant under head coach Mark Stoops.

 In 2014, Powledge returned to his alma mater Sam Houston State University as their special teams coordinator and running backs coach.

 In 2016, Powledge joined the University of Louisiana–Monroe (ULM) as their special teams coordinator and tight ends coach.

 In 2018, Powledge was hired as the special teams coordinator and outside linebackers coach at the University of Louisiana at Lafayette under head coach Billy Napier.

 On February 11, 2020, Powledge joined Baylor University as their special teams coordinator and safeties coach under head coach Dave Aranda.

 On December 17, 2021, Powledge was hired as the co-defensive coordinator at the University of Oregon under head coach Dan Lanning.

-On December 29, 2022, Powledge was hired as the defensive coordinator at the University of Baylor.
+On December 29, 2022, Powledge was hired as the defensive coordinator at Baylor University.